Hi, Hey, Hello!

 ‘I’ll tell him I need something to wear.’
 It came out as almost a whisper.

 ‘Okay then.’
-He wiped at my cheek ad grabbed hold of my hand, leading me out of the bathroom and into our room.
-I immediately discarded the dressing gown in a heap of hideous blue in the middle of the floor and walked over to my jeans, draped over the end of the bed, and pulled my phone out while Ryan slipped back out of the room.
+He wiped at my cheek and grabbed hold of my hand, leading me out of the bathroom and into our room.
+I immediately discarded the dressing gown in a heap of hideous blue in the middle of the floor and walked over to my jeans, draped over the end of the bed and pulled my phone out while Ryan slipped back out of the room.

 Ten minutes later, after a much needed pep talk from Dylan, I wandered back into the now mostly empty living room, the row of too small shoes gone leaving only my criminally unfashionable boots still standing to attention against the wall.
 I’d thrown on one of his t-shirts that was too big even for him and tied my hair up into the messiest of top knots to deal with at a later moment.

 When Ryan saw me, from where he was standing mindlessly in the middle of the room, he walked over in four confident strides and kissed me.
-The kind of kissed that bled pent up emotion into it and caught me a bit off guard.
+The kind of kiss that bled pent up emotion into it and caught me a bit off guard.
 My knees buckled slightly but his arms wrapped around my back and kept me stable.
-My fingers tangled themselves in his messy hair like it was second mature and just fell into him.
+My fingers tangled themselves in his messy hair like it was second mature and I just fell into him.